spikelynch/annales/output/annales.md

 The Dabemiii caused trouble in Porthied.

-Gonu Candlession retired to his home in Spir, repelete with the nevision of the city.
+Gonu Candlession retired to his home in Spir, replete with the nevision of the city.